It is hour number two on this Monday, the 21st of March.

 Number two, I'm intrigued.

-Well, at least uh with that war we actually got a declaration of war, you assemble both houses of Congress and he's and addressed the nation.
+Well, at least with that war, we actually got a declaration of war.

 All right.

-I well want you to be precise.
+Well, I want you to be precise.

-Well, I don't I wouldn't call it isolationism more like non-interventionism, but you call it what you want.
+Well, I don't, I wouldn't call it isolationism more like non-interventionism.

 Yeah.

-Okay, I didn't mean to b didn't mean to bog you down.
+Okay, didn't mean to bog you down.

 Keep going.